 - You must submit a digital copy of your manuscript.
 Hard copy submissions are not accepted. - Keep the format of your manuscript simple and clear.
 We will set your manuscript according to our style-do not try to "design" the document. - The manuscript, including the title page, abstract and keywords, text, references, figure captions, and tables should be typewritten, double-spaced in 12-point font with 1-inch margins all around and saved as one file. - Each figure should be saved as its own separate file.
 Do not embed figures within the manuscript file.
-This requires special handling by Thieme's Production Department. - Keep abbreviations to a minimum and be sure to explain all of them the first time they are used in the text. - The manuscripts should be written in American English. - The authors should use Système International (SI) measurements.
+This requires special handling by Thieme's Production Department. - Inclusion of illustrative radiologic images or intraoperative pictures is highly appreciated. - Keep abbreviations to a minimum and be sure to explain all of them the first time they are used in the text. - The manuscripts should be written in American English.
+Revision of the manuscript by a native speaker is mandatory. - The authors should use Système International (SI) measurements.
 For clarity, nonmetric equivalents may be included in parentheses following the SI measurements. - Use generic names for drugs.
 You may cite proprietary names in parentheses along with the name and location of the manufacturer. - Credit suppliers and manufacturers of equipment, drugs, and other brand-name material mentioned in the manuscript within parentheses, giving the company name and primary location.